Arthur-Milchior/anki-change-note-type/README.md

 # Changing a note type without requiring a full new sync.
 ## Rationale
 Currently, changing a note type require to sync the entire collection.
-This add-on symply removes this restriction and assume that you, the user, will act wisely in order to avoid creating bugs.
+This add-on symply removes this restriction and assumethat you, the user, will act wisely in order to avoid creating bugs.

 It means that you must sync all your devices before changing a note type, and then sync them after the note type.
 I.e. you must act exactly has you would have done without this add-on.

 ## Warning
 If you select a note `n` on your computer, and change its note type,